richardcpeterson/github-clone/README.md

 # Requirements

 1. Perl 5.10 or Higher
-2. `Modern::Perl`
+2. `common::sense`
 3. `LWP`
 4. `JSON`
 5. `IO::Prompt`

 The program should work on any major operating system.
 It has been tested on Ubuntu 11.10 and Microsoft Vista 32-bit.

 # Usage